This is where we keep you informed about all the latest mortgage industry developments.

 I can say, hand on heart, that probably 99% of mortgage brokers at that time didn’t charge a fee.
 It was pure commission, paid only on completion – so, if a client pulled out of a purchase halfway through, the broker would be paid nothing.

 Not a thing – potentially for three, or six months of work.
-Imagine that, your employer not paying you!
+Imagine that!

 Since the recession began in 2008 the mortgage market has gone through, continued, unprecedented change.
 Increased regulation, supervision and restrictions on lending have changed the market completely, with many borrowers not even realising – yet.